Skip to main content

 She shook her head, her gaze drifting past him, unable to meet his eyes.
 "No, it’s not you.
 It’s me."
 Her voice cracked a little, but she swallowed it down, trying to stay composed.
 "If I knew about you sooner, I would’ve found you.
 I would’ve tried harder to be the person you needed me to be."

-His brow furrowed, and he reached out, but she stepped back.
+His brow furrowed, and he reached out, but she slipped back as through a fog of feelings.
 There was a heaviness in her chest, a kind of weight that comes from knowing this was the end.
+The final and true end after a series of false endings.

 "I gave this everything I had," she whispered.
 "But I’m not coming back.
 Not this time."